AdobeDocs/release-notes.en/current.md

 * Adobe Campaign Standard: [Documentation](https://helpx.adobe.com/support/campaign/standard.html) - [Release Notes](https://docs.adobe.com/content/help/en/campaign-standard/using/release-notes/release-notes.html) - [How-to videos](https://docs.adobe.com/content/help/en/campaign-learn/campaign-standard-tutorials/overview.html)
 * Adobe Campaign Classic: [Documentation](https://helpx.adobe.com/support/campaign/classic.html) - [Release Notes](https://docs.campaign.adobe.com/doc/AC/en/RN.html) - [How-to videos](https://docs.adobe.com/content/help/en/campaign-learn/campaign-classic-tutorials/overview.html)

+## Advertising Cloud {#adcloud}

+Updated:  August 9, 2019, for August 10 release

+* (Advertisers with the Advertising Cloud conversion tracking service) With Apple's Intelligent Tracking Prevention (ITP) 2.2, which was released in May, Advertising Cloud conversion-tracking cookies are automatically deleted from Apple Safari browsers after 24 hours.
+Advertising Cloud has a new ITP solution, however, that enables you to track conversions that occur within Safari for more than 24 hours after the original click.
+The solution uses local storage and iframe technology.
+Contact your Advertising Cloud Search account manager for the implementation instructions.
+* In Search > Advanced (ACM), you can now configure campaign-level final URL suffixes for Google text ad and shopping ad templates.
+* Advertisers with Google Ads accounts that are eligible for Customer Match can now do the following:
+    * Create a Google Ads customer match audience using user IDs from an Adobe audience segment.
+To see this feature, the advertiser account must be configured to allow it.
+    * Create a Google Ads customer match audience by uploading a customer data file.
+The file can consist of contact information (email addresses, mailing addresses, or telephone numbers), user IDs, or mobile device IDs.
+Some types of contact information must be hashed using the SHA-256 algorithm.
+    * Update any Google customer match audience except audiences created from an Adobe audience.
+You can upload data to add, to delete, or to replace all existing data for the audience.
+All contact information must be hashed using the SHA-256 algorithm.
+* The Audiences > Targets and Audiences > Exclusions views include a "Type" column.